Naypyidaw Safety Guide

 Women Travelers

-• Avoid walking alone after dark, especially in isolated areas
+• Avoid walking alone at night in isolated hotel zones

 LGBTQ+ Travelers

-• Be cautious about discussing LGBTQ+ topics openly
+• Be cautious about discussing LGBTQ+ topics with locals

 Travel Insurance